Daltraxx/Code-Challenges/README.md

 ## How to Use

 Browse the repository for problems of interest.
 Solutions are generally organized by their structure or approach.
-However, this is mostly a personal repository intended to keep a history of all the working solutions to challenges I have implemented.
+However, this is mostly a personal repository intended to keep a history of all the working solutions to challenges that I have implemented.